pristineio/webrtc-build-scripts/README.md

 ##WebRTC Build Scripts
 A set of build scripts useful for building WebRTC libraries for Android and iOS.

+Bugs: Please submit the [revision](https://code.google.com/p/webrtc/source/list) number that you are using.
+There are frequent updates to this project so please watch the changelist for bug fixes.

 ###Android-- [Guide here](http://tech.pristine.io/build-android-apprtc/)
 The following instructions are for building the native WebRTC libraries for Android.